 The present work supports the hypothesis that providers diagnosing varicoceles on ultrasound are not using uniform criteria.
 Using ultrasonography for varicocele diagnosis is not a new concept.
-Metin et al. compared palpation versus scrotal ultrasonography and found practitioners were able to palpate 100% of varicoceles in the 5 to 6 millimeter (mm) range, 50% in the 3 to 4 mm range, and 16% in the 1 to 2 mm range .
-In ultrasounds of 545 infertile men to detect intra-scrotal abnormalities, 313 left-sided varicoceles were identified via ultrasound, but only 58.3% (218/313) of these were undetected on physical examination.
-The potential for ultrasound to more accurately diagnose varicoceles in this setting motivated us to investigate practice patterns, techniques, and interpretations of this modality.
+Metin et al compared palpation vs. scrotal ultrasonography and found practitioners were able to palpate 100% of varicoceles in the 5-6 mm range, 50% in the 3-4 mm range, and 16% in the 1-2 mm range.7 In ultrasounds of 545 infertile men to detect intrascrotal abnormalities, 313 left-sided varicoceles were identified via ultrasound, but only 58.3% (218/313) of these were undetected on physical examination.8 The potential for ultrasound to more accurately diagnose varicoceles in this setting motivated us to investigate practice patterns, techniques, and interpretations of this modality.